-Similarities in challenges between urban nodes are distilled from analyses and based on the tier 1 workshops (see also D3.3 and D2.2).
+Similarities in challenges between urban nodes are distilled from analyses and based on the tier 1 and tier 2 workshops (see also D3.3, D2.2, D4.2 and the separately attached confidential yet not validated minutes of the working sessions with urban nodes on the 8th of February 2019).
 Challenges vary with the type of urban node:

-- A cross-border node is confronted with additional difficulties related to institutional and governance aspects in comparison to a national node; - A poly-centric node (e.g. linking more urban centres to one urban node) has additional difficulties related to governance and investment aspects in comparison to a centric node (e.g. linking one urban area to one node); - A node which has implemented solutions on the different scales and/or practices integrated spatial planning concepts differs in impact from a node that has implemented standalone solutions (without an inter-relation between scales and / or without the inter-relation with spatial planning and transport); - A node which has from a logistics perspective an inbound or local consumption function in relation to the corridor, has different challenges than a node which has an outbound / production/transit function.
+- A cross-border node is confronted with additional difficulties related to institutional and governance aspects in comparison to a national (inland) node; - A poly-centric node (e.g. linking more urban centres to one urban node) has additional difficulties related to governance and investment aspects in comparison to a centric node (e.g. linking one urban area to one node); - A node which has implemented solutions with an inter-relation between scales and/or with the inter-relation between transport and spatial planning differs in impact from a node that has implemented standalone solutions (without an inter-relation between scales and / or without the inter-relation with spatial planning and transport); - A node which has from a logistics perspective an inbound or local consumption function in relation to the corridor, has different challenges than a node which has an outbound / production/transit function.
 The latter has different impacts on for example value capturing.